Old Sturbridge Village: Programs

 The Village hosts history- and seasonal-themed events such as homeschool days, kids' summer camps, Christmas by Candlelight, Fourth of July, Halloween, and Thanksgiving.
-Old Sturbridge Village is frequently host to a naturalization ceremony on the fourth of July.
+Old Sturbridge Village is frequently host to a naturalization ceremony on the Fourth of July.
 In 2018, 152 new United States citizens were naturalized at Old Sturbridge Village.

 The Village is a popular wedding location.

 Appearances in TV and film

 Old Sturbridge Village has been used as a set in many historical movies, TV shows, and documentaries, including Hawaii (1966) starring Julie Andrews, Reading Rainbow (1984), Glory (1989), Slavery and the Making of America (2005), and ‘’Fetch!
 With Ruff Ruffman’’ (2009).

+Old Sturbridge Village was also frequently visited by Norm Abram on The New Yankee Workshop as inspiration for creating antique furniture reproductions.

 Filmmaker Ken Burns's Hampshire College undergraduate thesis was an educational film made at Old Sturbridge Village called Working in Rural New England.
 Burns remains a patron and supporter of the museum, and his team used it as a shooting location while filming his American Revolution miniseries.
 Old Sturbridge Village now awards a yearly "Ken Burns Lifetime Achievement Award" to individuals who have made a significant contribution to the preservation of history through the arts.
 Recipients have included Paul Giamatti, Jon Meacham, Norm Abram, Cokie Roberts, John Williams, Tom Brokaw, Sam Waterston, Doris Kearns Goodwin, and Laura Linney.